Charles Koerner: Biography

 Born to a Jewish family in New Orleans, he worked in theaters after school and went on to attend Shattuck Military Academy.

-After the academy, he owned and managed a theater in Havre, Montana but sold it when he enlisted for World War I. During the war he served as a lietenant in the 81st Division.
+After the academy, he owned and managed a theater in Havre Montana but sold it when he enlisted for World War I.

-After returning from the war, Koerner managed several theater chains.
-He was manager for First National in Portland, Oregon but left that organisation in 1926 to join George Mann, who owned picture houses in north California.
+After returning from the war, he managed several theater chains.
+He was manager for First National in Portland Oregon but left that organisation in 1926 to join George Mann, who owned picture houses in north California.
 He worked for a theatre that was sold to Hughes-Franklin in 1931 and Koerner became the personal representative of Harold B. Franklin.
 Franklin later became the president of RKO's theater division and put Koerner in charge of the theaters in the Southwestern United States.

 In 1933 Koerner was in charge of RKO's theatres in New England.
 Variety said "He gained a reputation for showmanly treatment of vaudeville."

 In March 1936 he produced a French themed vaudeville show for RKO theatres.
 In 1939 he was appointed in charge of O houses in Los Angeles, Frisco, Denver and Salt Lake.

 By 1941 he was head of RKO theatres.
 Variety reported "Koerner is known in the vaude trade as an astute Judge of stage talent and a showman in selling It to the best boxoffice advantage."